allianceauth/allianceauth/docs/features/corpstats.md

 ![navigation bar](/_static/images/features/corpstats/navbar.png)

-This bar contains a dropdown menu of all available corps.
+This bar contains a dropdown menu of all available Corporations.
 If the user has the `add_corpstats` permission, a button to add a Corp Stats will be shown.

 On the right of this bar is a search field.
 Press enter to search.
 It checks all characters in all Corp Stats you have view permission to and returns search results.